Olog

 The theory of ologs is an attempt to provide a rigorous mathematical framework for knowledge representation, construction of scientific models and data storage using category theory, linguistic and graphical tools.
-Ologs were introduced in 2010 by David Spivak, a research scientist in the Department of Mathematics, MIT.
+Ologs were introduced in 2012 by David Spivak and Robert Kent.

 Etymology

 The term "olog" is short for "ontology log".
 "Ontology" derives from onto-, from the Greek ὤν, ὄντος "being; that which is", present participle of the verb εἰμί "be", and -λογία, -logia: science, study, theory.

 Mathematical formalism

 An olog $\mathcal{C}$ for a given domain is a category whose objects are boxes labeled with phrases (more specifically, singular indefinite noun phrases) relevant to the domain, and whose morphisms are directed arrows between the boxes, labeled with verb phrases also relevant to the domain.
 These noun and verb phrases combine to form sentences that express relationships between objects in the domain.